Igor-Tukh/cbo-in-python/README.md

 We also publish different jupyter notebooks containing experiments and examples using this CBO library in the [notebooks folder](https://github.com/Igor-Tukh/cbo-in-python/tree/master/notebooks).

 ## References
-For theoretical insides, one may refer to the following publications:
+For theoretical insights, one may refer to the following publications:
 * **Consensus-Based Optimization Methods Converge Globally** ([arxiv](https://arxiv.org/abs/2103.15130))
 * **Convergence of Anisotropic Consensus-Based Optimization in Mean-Field Law** ([arxiv](https://arxiv.org/abs/2111.08136), [springer](https://link.springer.com/chapter/10.1007/978-3-031-02462-7_46))
 * **Leveraging Memory Effects and Gradient Information in Consensus-Based Optimization: On Global Convergence in Mean-Field Law** ([arxiv](https://arxiv.org/abs/2211.12184))